GrahamDeprecated/CMS-Contact/README.md

 GNU AFFERO GENERAL PUBLIC LICENSE

-CMS Contact Is A Bootstrap CMS Plugin That Adds A Contact Form Backend
+CMS Contact Is A CMS Core Plugin That Adds A Contact Form Backend
 Copyright (C) 2013  Graham Campbell

 This program is free software: you can redistribute it and/or modify